fraudwrd/fraudwrd/pages/about.md

 # **About Me**

 Hello!
 I am fraudwrd, or fraud for short.
 I have been on the internet for some time now, and it has been an exceptional experience!
 During my time online however, I have learned a variety of skills that may be of interest to anyone reading this wanting to hire me for their studio.
-Below, you can find what I am most skilled at, and you can find some of my work displaying these skills in the 'work' portion of my website.
+Below, you can find what I am most skilled at, and you can find some of my work displaying these skills in the 'My Work' portion of my website.

 <div class="row">
 {% include about/skills.html title="Management Skills" source=site.data.other-skills %}